amorychambers/ci-ms2-interactivity/README.md

 [Express.js](https://expressjs.com/)

-I used Express.js to make server-side calls to the Steam Web API
+I used Express.js to make server-side calls to the Steam Web API, both during development and in the deployed application on Heroku.

 [Jest](https://jestjs.io/)

-I used Jest as a testing suite when developing the above-mentioned data resourcing elements of the game
+I used Jest as a testing suite when developing the above-mentioned data resourcing elements of the game.

 [jQuery](https://jquery.com/)